GOP fears far-right candidate will be PA governor nominee

 Mastriano is a prominent peddler of the unsubstantiated claims that widespread fraud marred the 2020 election and that Democratic Gov. Tom Wolf was responsible for thousands of COVID-19 deaths in nursing homes.
 During the pandemic, he belittled efforts to contain the virus and spread conspiracy theories about the COVID-19 vaccine.

-That has long made Republican Party officials and movement conservatives uncomfortable that Mastriano will be unable to win a fall general election matchup against Democrat Josh Shapiro, and they are becoming more vocal about it.
+That has long made Republican Party officials and movement conservatives uncomfortable about Mastriano’s prospects in a fall general election matchup against Democrat Josh Shapiro, and they are becoming more vocal about it.

 On Monday, the state Senate’s Republican floor leader, Kim Ward, endorsed a rival candidate, Dave White, and singled out Mastriano as unable to attract the moderate voters necessary to win a general election in Pennsylvania.